-- 7.10 The evidence through the SHMA shows overwhelming housing need which is spread across the borough rather than being concentrated in particular locations, and for provision across a mix of housing tenures as well as housing size.
-The SHMA modelling results show there is a five-year net housing requirement of 6,777 additional homes across all tenures (112).
-The Council is seeking to deliver a strategic target of 50% of all new housing as affordable.
-The 50% target is seen as strategically important in order to meet the needs of households which cannot afford decent and appropriate housing.
+- 7.10 The evidence through the Lewisham Housing Market Assessment and the South East London Boroughs' SHMA shows overwhelming housing need within Lewisham, which is spread across the borough rather than being concentrated in particular locations, and for provision across a mix of housing tenures as well as housing size.
+This is further supported through the Lewisham Housing Strategy. - 7.11 The SHMA modelling results show there is a five-year net housing requirement of 6,777 additional homes across all tenures.(107) The Council is seeking to deliver a strategic target of 50% of all new housing as affordable.
+The evidence shows that there is a pressing need for more affordable housing in the borough, which justifies our target of 50% affordable housing on new developments.
 This is supported through PPS3, the London Plan and the Council's own Housing Strategy.
-National and regional guidance further shows that the quality of accommodation and its affordability have a strong influence on the issues which contribute to quality of life such as health, crime, education and skills, key issues which the Core Strategy seeks to address and improve. - The evidence from the SHMA model has been used to generate the housing mix for social 7.11 rented and intermediate housing requirements (113).
-The model demonstrates a need for larger affordable homes with 43% as three plus bedrooms.
-It will be important for the Council to maximise the delivery of larger affordable housing.
-This requires a policy decision to prioritise the provision of this housing over the delivery of some of the requirement for smaller homes identified, but this could be justified in the context of delivery of affordable housing that enables families to remain in the area and provide long term sustainability for local communities. - The approach to affordable housing is further evidenced through an Affordable Housing Viability Assessment (AHVA) in accordance with PPS3 (114).
-The AHVA tested the ability of 7.12 a range of sites throughout the borough to provide 50% affordable housing, with and without grant and with various tenure mixes.
-Following ten years of growth, the housing market throughout the United Kingdom in 2009 is currently experiencing a severe 'correction' with values falling in London by around 20 to 25% below their 2007 peak.
+National and regional guidance further shows that the quality of accommodation and its affordability have a strong influence on the issues which contribute to quality of life such as health, crime, education and skills, key issues which the Core Strategy and the Sustainable Community Strategy seeks to address and improve. - 7.12 The approach to affordable housing is further evidenced through an Affordable Housing Viability Assessment (AHVA) in accordance with PPS3.(108) The AHVA tested the ability of a range of sites throughout the borough to provide 50% affordable housing, with and without grant and with various tenure mixes.
+Following 10 years of growth, the housing market throughout the United Kingdom in 2009 is currently experiencing a severe 'correction' with values falling in London by around 20% to 25% below their 2007 peak.
 The Council is setting its affordable housing policy for the plan period in order to meet overwhelming housing need, during which market conditions are forecast to improve. - 7.13 It is important to consider the affordable housing target in its proper context.
 It is a strategic target for delivery across all sites in the borough, many of which will deliver 100% affordable housing.
-The AHVA results provide support for the adoption of a 50% affordable housing target, which should be applied sensitively, taking account of individual site circumstances. - 7.14 The SHMA, the AHVA and the Council's Housing Strategy support considering alternative affordable housing tenure mixes in different parts of the borough.
-In areas where there is a high level of pre-existing social rented housing, the Council will seek a higher percentage of intermediate housing in new developments, to create a greater social balance.
-This would primarily apply within the Evelyn, New Cross, Bellingham, Downham and Whitefoot wards, which have some of the highest levels of social rented housing in England.
-In such cases a higher level of intermediate housing may be considered appropriate. - 7.15 The Council will also ensure that all new dwellings are built to Lifetime Homes standards and that 10% is wheelchair accessible or capable of being adapted to ensure wheelchair accessibility.
-This is in conformity with the London Plan and responds to forecast demographic change over the period of the Core Strategy and beyond.
+The AHVA results provide support for the adoption of a 50% affordable housing target, which should be applied sensitively, taking account of individual site circumstances. - 7.14 The affordable housing tenure mix provides for 70% social rented and 30% intermediate housing.
+This is supported through the Lewisham Housing Strategy and the Council sees this as being deliverable and contributing towards mixed and balanced communities. - 7.15 The evidence from the Lewisham SHMA model has been used to generate the housing mix for social rented and intermediate housing requirements as it relates to family dwellings (those with three or more bedrooms).(109) The model demonstrates a need for larger affordable homes with 42% as three plus bedrooms.
+This is in line with the London Mayor's Housing Strategy.
+It will be important for the Council to maximise the delivery of larger affordable housing.
+This requires a policy decision to prioritise the provision of this housing over the delivery of some of the requirement for smaller homes identified, but this could be justified in the context of delivery of affordable housing that enables families to remain in the area and provide long term sustainability for local communities. - 7.16 The importance of mixed and balanced communities is reinforced in PPS3.(110) The SHMA, the AHVA and the Lewisham Housing Strategy support considering alternative affordable housing tenure mixes in different parts of the borough.
+In areas where there is a high level of pre-existing social rented housing, a higher level of intermediate housing may be considered